-Sciatica (sciatic neuritis) is a medical condition characterised by pain going down the leg from the lower back.
-This pain may go down the back, outside, or front of the leg.
-The symptoms may be caused by general compression or irritation of one of five spinal nerve roots that give rise to each sciatic nerve, or by compression or irritation of the left or right or both sciatic nerves.
-In addition to pain, there may be numbness, muscular weakness, pins and needles or tingling and difficulty in moving or controlling the leg.
+Sciatica (sciatic neuritis) is a set of symptoms including pain that may be caused by general compression or irritation of one of five spinal nerve roots that give rise to each sciatic nerve, or by compression or irritation of the left or right or both sciatic nerves.
+The pain is felt in the lower back, buttock, or various parts of the leg and foot.
+In addition to pain, which is sometimes severe, there may be numbness, muscular weakness, pins and needles or tingling and difficulty in moving or controlling the leg.
 Typically, the symptoms are only felt on one side of the body.
 Pain can be severe in prolonged exposure to cold weather.

 Although sciatica is a relatively common form of low back pain and leg pain, the true meaning of the term is often misunderstood.
 Sciatica is a set of symptoms rather than a diagnosis for what is irritating the root of the nerve, causing the pain.
 This point is important, because treatment for sciatica or sciatic symptoms often differs, depending upon the underlying cause of the symptoms and pain levels.
-Sciatica is also referred to as Lumbar Radiculopathy, which is when the sciatic nerve roots are compressed due to a herniated (torn) or protruding disc in the lower back.
+Sciatica is also referred to as Lumbar Radiculopathy, which involves compression of the sciatic nerve roots caused by a herniated (torn) or protruding disc in the lower back.